 Now, let’s dive into the next important step – scheduling your first Microsoft Teams meeting.

-- Open the “Calendar” sidebar on your Teams desktop app and click the “New meeting” button in the top right corner.
+- Open the “Meetings” sidebar on your Teams desktop app and click the “Schedule meeting” button in the top right corner.

 How to video call on Microsoft Teams?

 Even though most of us are probably quite familiar with many video conferencing tools by now, thanks to remote work, easy-to-use tools remain our top choices.
 So, good news because video calling on Microsoft Teams is effortless.